 Set up direct debits

-You probably already know it’s important to maintain all of your payments on time, every time.
+You probably already know it’s important to make all of your payments on time, every time.
 This will build up your credit history and show lenders that you are responsible with money.

 Also, when you apply for credit, lenders carry out affordability checks to make sure you can afford to repay them on top of your current bills.
 They won’t agree to lend you money if it’ll cause financial trouble.